-CERTIFICATE OF COMPLETION FIRE SCIENCE TECHNOLOGY: LEVEL II

-The Certificate of Completion Fire Science Technology: Level II prepares the student to meet the minimum requirements to compete for some paid fire fighting positions.

-Upon successful completion of this program the student will be able to:
+CERTIFICATE OF COMPLETION FIRE SCIENCE TECHNOLOGY: LEVEL II The Certificate of Completion Fire Science Technology: Level II prepares the student to meet the minimum requirements to compete for some paid fire fighting positions.
+PROGRAM STUDENT LEARNING OUTCOMES Upon successful completion of this program the student will be able to:

 - Demonstrate safe and effective operation of given fire suppression tools and appliances in given training scenarios. - Demonstrate decision-making skills during simulated emergency scenarios. - Understand the need to further develop professional fire fighting/EMS skills.

-Students must complete a minimum of 50 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+GRADUATION REQUIREMENTS Students must complete a minimum of 50 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the program must be completed with a 'C' or better.
-Fifteen (15) of the last 30 credits must be earned at Southwestern before the Certificate of Completion in Fire Science Technology: Level II is awarded.

-Complete the graduation application process one term prior to the term of completion (i.e., spring term graduates must apply during winter term).
+Fifteen (15) credits must be completed at Southwestern before the Certificate of Completion Fire Science Technology: Level II is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).